japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 When called, `getExecutorIds` simply returns executor ids from the internal <<executorDataMap, executorDataMap>> registry.

-NOTE: It is called when xref:ROOT:SparkContext.adoc#getExecutorIds[SparkContext calculates executor ids].
+NOTE: It is called when ROOT:SparkContext.md#getExecutorIds[SparkContext calculates executor ids].

 == [[contract]] CoarseGrainedSchedulerBackend Contract